pip-services/pip-services-docs/content/en/net/commons/run/opener.md

 > `public static` bool IsOpenOne(object component)

 - **component**: object - component that is to be checked.
-- **returns**: bool - true if component is opened and false otherwise.
+- **returns**: bool - true if the component is opened and false otherwise.

 #### OpenAsync